opendatalab/WanJuan1.0/README.md

 - Introduction

-Intern · WanJuan 1.0 Video Dataset is mainly from China Central Radio & Television and Shanghai Media Group.
+Intern · WanJuan 1.0 Video Dataset is mainly from China Media Group and Shanghai Media Group.
 It contains various types of program videos, with more than 1,000 video files and a data size of more than 900GB.
 The content covers military, literature and art, sports, nature, real society, knowledge, video art, media, food, historical documentaries, science and education, etc.

 - Composition